grebtsew/FloorplanToBlender3d/README.md

 ```

 # References and Imports
-During the development of this project I have been searching alot and copied code from `StackOverflow`.
+During the development of this project I have been searching a lot and copied code from `StackOverflow`.
 I share links to copied code and other contributors here:

 * First look at problem : https://mathematica.stackexchange.com/questions/19546/image-processing-floor-plan-detecting-rooms-borders-area-and-room-names-t